aquarion-ai/aquarion-libtts/README.md

 ### Disclaimer

-While this project is FOSS and you are welcome to use it (if it ever becomes something usable), know that I am making this for myself.
+While this project is FOSS and you are welcome to use it, know that I am making this for myself.
 So do not expect any kind of support or updates or maintenance or longevity.
-Caveat Emptor.
+*Caveat Emptor*.

 ## Roadmap

-- More documentation.
 - Integrate in to the larger Aquarion AI project.
 - Add more TTS backends.